Museo del Enervante

 The Museo del Enervante is a Mexican museum.
 It is also known popularly as the Narco Museo, Museo del Narco and other nicknames.
 It is also known, officially, as Museo del Enervantes de la Secretaria de la Defensa Nacional (Sedena).

 History

 The museum was established in 1985.

 Displays

 The museum offers different displays of artifacts that belonged to notorious Mexican drug traffickers, and to Jesus Malverde, the so-called "saint of Mexican drug dealers".

 There is a dissected body of a dog named "Zuyaqui", who in life was the dog that detected the most drugs in Mexican Military history; and items belonging to Daniel Perez Rojas, Benjamin Arellano Felix and Javier Torres Felix, among others.

 Other information

-The museum is located at Lomas de Sotelo, Distrito Federal de Mexico, but it is not open to the public.
-Only military personnel and certain students are allowed to visit.
+The museum is located at Colonia Lomas de Sotelo, Miguel Hidalgo, Mexico City, but it is not open to the public.
+Only military personnel, journalists, and certain students are allowed to visit.